WWCO: Trignition Media

-WWCO was not included in the 2018 sale of WDRC and the other "Talk of Connecticut" stations to Red Wolf Broadcasting. the sale was completed on March 29, 2018.
+WWCO was not included in the 2018 sale of WDRC and the other "Talk of Connecticut" stations to Red Wolf Broadcasting, which was completed on March 29, 2018.
 Instead, the station was sold to Trignition Media, owner of WRYM in New Britain, for $260,000.

 In February 2018, WWCO left the "Talk of Connecticut" network and began simulcasting WRYM's "Viva" tropical format.
 Trignition Media's purchase of the station was completed on February 22, 2019.
-Both stations acquired translators so their programming could be heard on the FM dial.
+Both stations acquired translators so their programming could be heard on the FM band.